Import Ingenuity Pathway Analysis 'IPA' results, by default reverting IPA symbols to input values

 In most cases* this behavior is desirable, with caveats:

-When using platform data (for example microarray data) which use a non-gene identifier, it is recommended to use
+When using platform data which use a non-gene identifier, including microarray probesets, or RefSeq transcript ID, or protein "UniProt" accession numbers, it is recommended to use

-.
-In these cases, the IPA gene symbol may be more user-friendly in multienrichjam.This option would be helpful to view the IPA gene symbols as they appear in the IPA report - even if the symbols sometimes do not match the input row identifiers.
+revert_ipa_xref=FALSE.
+In these cases, the IPA gene symbol is expected to be more user-friendly, and therefore more useful.This option would be helpful to view the IPA gene symbols as they appear in the IPA report - even if the symbols sometimes do not match the input row identifiers.

 It is helpful to use